Brimstone Advanced Anti-Armour Missile, United Kingdom

-Ground or air launched anti-armour missile system
+Ground and air launched anti-armour missile system

-The system can be fired from fixed or mobile ground launchers and was proposed for installation on the future UK Tracer armoured scout and reconnaissance vehicle, before that project was cancelled.
+The system can be fired from fixed or mobile ground launchers and was proposed for installation on the cancelled UK Tracer armoured scout and reconnaissance vehicle project.

 Brimstone fire and forget missile system

-This motor has a short burn time and very low smoke emission.
-This gives a very low visual and infrared signature minimising the probability of detection by hostile sensors.
+This motor has a short burn time and very low smoke emission, providing a very low visual and infrared signature, minimising the probability of detection by hostile sensors.

-The highly advanced guidance system on the launcher's fire control unit and on the missile uses the target coordinates, course and speed, distance to target, missile trajectory data and data from other sensors to direct the missiles controls and accomplish the optimum flight path to the target.
+The highly advanced guidance system on the launcher's fire control unit and missile uses the target coordinates, course, speed, distance to target, missile trajectory data and data from other sensors to direct the controls and produce the optimum flight path to the target.

 Engagement algorithms in the onboard computer reduce the probability of more than one missile hitting the same target.
-The fire command and control system can allocate individual missiles to engage sequentially numbered valid targets.
+In addition, the fire command and control system can allocate individual missiles to engage sequentially numbered valid targets.

 During the search phase of the missile flight, the millimetre wave seeker carries out a sweep search for targets on the ground directly ahead and to each side of its path.

-For low collateral damage control the missile can be programmed not to initiate target search until it has passed a given point.
+For low collateral damage control, the missile can be programmed not to initiate target search until it has passed a given point.
 This allows Brimstone to safely overfly friendly forces.